Nanny vs Au Pair vs Babysitter | Pay The Nanny [ ![Pay the nanny logo](https://assets.paythenanny.nz/images/logo-white.png) ](/)

 Hiring help to care for your children is a big decision.
 But in New Zealand, it’s also one that comes with legal and financial responsibilities, especially when it comes to paying tax, KiwiSaver, and complying with employment law.

-Whether you’ve found someone through a friend, a platform like Caresies, or a formal agency, understanding the difference between a nanny, an au pair, and a babysitter is essential to making sure you’re meeting your obligations.
+Whether you’ve found someone through a friend, a platform like [Caresies](https://caresies.co.nz/), or a formal agency, understanding the difference between a **nanny**, an **au pair**, and a **babysitter**is essential to making sure you’re meeting your obligations.

 Let’s break it down.